woschmid/webprotege_debugger_mirror/readme.md

     mvn -Denv=dev tomcat7:run
     ```
    1. **IMPORTANT** verify you have created a folder /srv/webprotege which can be written to and read from
-   2. **IMPORTANT** veryfy your tomcat can write into an existing log folder named webprotege (e.g. /var/log/webprotege in Debian/Ubuntu)
+   2. **IMPORTANT** verify your tomcat can write into an existing log folder named webprotege (e.g. /var/log/webprotege in Debian/Ubuntu)
 3)
 3) Browse to WebProtégé in a Web browser by navigating to [http://localhost:8080](http://localhost:8080)